iggy-smart/voice-alt/female-voice-en.md

 ## Relevant
 Why do you need it?
-Checklist is it good time for it: resources, time/__requirements__
+Checklist is it good time for it: resources, time/__requirements__.
+Requirements include some previous exercies.

 ## Achievable
 How to achieve.
 Other's experience.
 Do you have enough of resources? (define amount of resources. time/experience/etc)

 ## Measurable
 How to get you done it?
+Defenition of done.

 ## Time-bound
 No deadlines.
 Let's try put here time for one exercise or complexity in stars.
 Do until you pass M.